SDCG69/SDCG-V10/content/fiction/han2.md

 She uncapped the lube with her teeth, the bottle's chill contrasting with the heat radiating off Mark's skin.
 The scent of coconut and something faintly medicinal filled the air as she slicked two fingers.
 "Relax," Hanna murmured, pressing her free hand between his shoulder blades—not pushing, just present.

+Hanna was trembling.
+She had long fantasised about this very situation and her go-to porn videos were all about women dominating men but this was her first actual time.
+She caught her breath and impressed herself how she was taking ful control.

 Mark exhaled sharply when her first finger circled his entrance, the muscles there fluttering under her touch.
 Hanna paused, letting him adjust to the sensation before pressing inward slowly.
 The resistance melted almost instantly—Mark's body yielding with a groan that vibrated through the mattress.
 "Fuck," he gasped into the duvet, his hips pressing back against her hand.

+Hanna was no longer trembling but deeply enjoying the sensation of power she had in this moment.
+A huge turn on.

 Hanna crooked her finger experimentally, watching the way his shoulders tensed when she brushed that sensitive spot inside him.
 The lube's slickness made obscene sounds as she added a second finger, stretching him gradually while her thumb traced the reddened skin of his ass.
 Mark's breathing turned ragged—each inhale lifting his ribs visibly beneath the charcoal smudges.